 Their bodies are nicely proportioned with dogs having wide withers and nice wide and deep chests that reach down to their elbows.
 Ribs are well sprung and loins short and strong with dogs having moderately tucked up bellies.
 Their back legs are straight and extremely well-muscled and their feet are round in shape but rather flat with toes not being too knuckled up or long.
 The membrane in between a dog's toes reaches to the tip and is covered with hair.
 Their tails are thicker at the base but taper to the tip and is moderately set.
 PWD's carry their tails gaily and slightly curved when they are on the move or alert.

-When it comes to their coat, the Portuguese Water Dog has a profuse coat that covers their entire body except on the underside of their front legs and thighs.
-There is no undercoat in either variety, however, dogs with longer coats have loose waves and a nice sheen on their coats with the hair on a dog's ear standing upright being well feathered.
-Dogs with shorter coats have much denser, harsher and more compact curls which lack the sheen of longer coated dogs.
+When it comes to their coat the Portuguese Water Dog has a profuse coat that covers their entire body except on the underside of their front legs and thighs.
+There is no undercoat in either variety however dogs with longer coats have loose waves and a nice sheen on their coats with the hair on a dog's ear standing upright being well feathered.
+Dogs with shorter coats have much denser harsher and more compact curls which lack the sheen of longer coated dogs.
 The hair on a dog's head matches their body and the hair on their ears is slightly wavy.
 A dog's muzzle as well as their hindquarters from the last rib towards their tail is clipped with two thirds of their tail being clipped leaving just a plume of hair on the tip.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

-Because they are so intelligent, a PWD needs to be given the right amount of mental stimulation every day otherwise a dog could develop some unwanted and destructive behavioural issues around the home.
+Because they are so intelligent a PWD needs to be given the right amount of mental stimulation every day otherwise a dog could develop some unwanted and destructive behavioural issues around the home.
 They thrive in a country environment because they love being outside and more especially around water.
-However, care has to be taken when walking a PWD anywhere near any dangerous watercourses just in case they decide to jump in.
+However care must be taken when walking a PWD anywhere near any dangerous watercourses just in case they decide to jump in.

 Thanks to their intelligence and the fact these dogs love to please in the right hands the Portuguese Water Dog is easy to train.
-However, as previously mentioned their training has to start early, it has to be consistent and always fair so dogs know what is expected of them.
-In the right environment and with the correct amount of socialisation and training, the PWD excels when it comes to learning new things which they do very quickly bearing in mind that this means they quickly learn both the good and the bad.
+However as previously mentioned their training must start early it should be consistent and always fair so dogs know what is expected of them.
+In the right environment and with the correct amount of socialisation and training the PWD excels when it comes to learning new things which they do very quickly bearing in mind that this means they quickly learn both the good and the bad.

 The average life expectancy of a Portuguese Water Dog is between 12 and 15 years when properly cared for and fed an appropriate good quality diet to suit their ages.